Barcode data logger. Capture a barcode data from a serial port. Advanced Serial Data Logger tutorial.

 Fig.5.
 Barcode scanner data logger.
 The configuration window of the parser.

-The configuration process will very simple if you've examined your data flow in the data logger window (fig.3).
+The configuration process will be very simple if you've examined your data flow in the data logger window (fig.3).
 You should type in the same as in the data logger window in fields 1 and 2.
-Field #1 marks the beginning of the data block and the field #2 marks the end.
+Field #1 marks the beginning of the data block, and field #2 marks the end.
 In the example, our data block does not contain a start marker.
-You should type a value from the fig.3, which is underlined by red.
-The field #3 is empty, because our data packet doesn't contain characters, which should be ignored.
+You should type a value from figure 3, which is underlined by red.
+Field #3 is empty because our data packet doesn't contain characters, which should be ignored.

 Ok.
 We are going to the next page.
-This is a very important part of the parser configuration.
+It is a very important part of the parser configuration.
 The parser uses this information to extract parser items (variables) from a data packet.
-Our data packet contains 2 data items, which should be placed to different variables.
+Our data packet contains two data items, which should be split into different variables.
 Later, these variables will be used in the data export and data filter plug-ins.
-In our case values from these variables will be placed to different columns of a target CSV file.
+In our case, variables' values will be placed on different columns of a target CSV file.

 Fig.6.
 Barcode scanner data logger.
 Parser items.